michaelrhodes/mittens/readme.md

 ### Usage

-mittens mixes into an object or function
+mittens mixes into any object or function

 ```js
 var mittens = require('mittens')